integrated-application-development/sonar-delphi/README.md

 4. View analysis results:
     * Visit the link provided at the end of the scan to view analysis results on SonarQube.

-> [!WARNING]
-> Unfortunately, Delphi Community Edition is **not** supported.
->
-> SonarDelphi requires source code for all dependencies, including the standard library.

 ## Read the Manual

 The [SonarDelphi Manual](docs/MANUAL.md) provides a comprehensive guide to SonarDelphi and the Sonar ecosystem,